It is advisable to read this article to help you get familiarised with Geneious Biologics before proceeding with the following tutorial.

 A pipeline report is generated for every Biologics Annotator Result document.
 This report provides an indication of the annotation rate of the input data, region cluster diversity, and gene mutation distribution among others which are derived from the Antibody Annotator analysis.

 In the following section, we will determine how well the sequences are annotated.
 To get a quick overview of the Antibody Annotator analysis, select the ERR346598 (merged) Annotated & Clustered document and click Pipeline Report.

-Approximately 88% of the sequences were identified as Heavy Chain and these sequences were fully annotated (consists of all of the FR and CDR regions), in-frame and without stop codons (Figure 1.1).
+Approximately 88% of the sequences were identified as Heavy Chain and these sequences, consisting of all of the framework regions (FR) and CDRs, were fully annotated, in-frame and without stop codons (Figure 1.1).

 **Note that the Pipeline Report can be exported as a PDF document.
 Click Export to PDF to export the report as a PDF document.